Easy and Safe Exercises to Build Power, Control, and Confidence

 |

-These small muscles in your larynx vibrate and adjust to create sound.
+These muscles vibrate and adjust to create sound.

-These spaces shape your tone quality and amplify your sound.
+Your throat, mouth, and sinus spaces shape tone and amplify sound.

-To strengthen your singing voice, your breath, vocal cords, and resonators must work together in harmony.
+To strengthen your singing voice, these parts must work together efficiently.

-- Stand or sit tall with relaxed shoulders.
+- Sit or stand upright with relaxed shoulders

-- Place one hand on your upper abdomen and one on your chest.
+- Place one hand on your abdomen and one on your chest

-- Inhale through your nose, letting your upper abdomen expand outward.
+- Inhale through your nose and let your abdomen expand

-✔ If your upper abdomen moves more than your chest, you are breathing like a singer.
+If your abdomen moves more than your chest, you are using proper breathing.

 Strength comes from doing small, consistent vocal warm-ups, not pushing or forcing sound.
 Start with these safe singing exercises for beginners: